Reference Architecture: Image Management

-Image management services, generally fit into the Control, Platform and Operations layers to manage virtual machines in the Resource layer.
-The following sections will go through Citrix Machine Creation Services (MCS) and Citrix Provisioning (PVS) concepts as these are the basic building blocks of image management in a Citrix Virtual Apps and Desktops environment.
+Image management services, fit into the Control, Platform, and Operations layers to manage virtual machines in the Resource layer.
+The following sections go through the Citrix Machine Creation Services (MCS) and Citrix Provisioning (PVS) concepts as these are the basic building blocks of image management in a Citrix Virtual Apps and Desktops environment.

 Why Image Management is necessary?